Learn to Hunt

 The DNR is responsible for the certification program and offers certification for two types of manure applicators:

 Certification: Although the specific requirements differ, manure applicators can become certified by either taking training or by passing a test.
 Both certification and training fees are charged.

 Iowa State University Extension provides training opportunities for manure applicators.
 For information on study guide materials, training events and educational program details, please see the Manure Applicators Certification Program.
 TheDNR field offices offer testing sessions.
 The DNR strongly encourages applicators to attend the training sessions to keep up with current law changes and technologies.
 Prospective applicators should call and make an appointment with the local Extension office or DNR field office to schedule a training session or a test.

 Land application of manure: All manure applicators in Iowa must follow state laws when land applying manure.
 Most of those laws are designed to keep manure out of waters of the state and away from environmentally sensitive areas such as sinkholes or high quality water resources.
 Some of the separation distances that must be maintained are designed to prevent odors from reaching neighboring homes, businesses, schools, churches and public use areas.

-For more information about the laws that apply to manure application, see Manure Control and the following fact sheets:
+For more information about the laws that apply to manure application, see Manure Control (under the Manure Management Tab) and the following fact sheets: